Francisco1904/react-capstone_project-LL/README.md

 ### Key Features

 - Intuitive navigation and user-friendly interface
-- Dynamic state management using React Context API
-- Responsive design optimized for both desktop and mobile devices
+- Responsive design with custom breakpoints for mobile, tablet and desktop
+- Consistent branded component styling using CSS variables
+- Interactive reservation form with validation
+- Featured menu items with dynamic card components
+- Customer testimonials section with star ratings
-- Modular and reusable components for scalability
+- Modular and reusable components (Cards, Hero section, Review cards)
+- Clear information architecture with dedicated page routes
+- About section highlighting the restaurant's story and owners
-- Integration with modern tools like Vite and Tailwind CSS
+- Integration with modern tools like Vite for faster development
-- Deployed on Vercel for seamless accessibility
-- Demonstrates best practices in UI/UX design and component-based architecture
-- Highlights maintainability and scalability for modern web applications

 ## 📑 Table of Contents